PAVE-artifacts/Manifest/README.md

 Tutorials:

-- We encourage people who are interested in the work to watch the tutorial videos.
-     1- the chain is running on actual examples ( lifting ) 2- provethem command in action (proving)
-     3- proof results (proof status (OK vs missed), real time, number of formulas, number PVS files created and verified)
+- We encourage people who are interested in the work to watch the tutorial videos. tutorial-1- the chain is running on actual examples ( lifting binary and generating PVS). tutorial-2- proving the models. tutorial-3- proof results (proof status (OK vs missed), real time, number of formulas, number PVS files created and verified)

-- The formal proofs of the models are ready to be re-produced by just doing the following:
+- The formal proofs of the models summaries are shown in tutorial-3.
+I

 - Assuming you have PVS7 version 7.1.0 :
   (if you don't then install from here www.csl.sri.com/~owre/drop/pvs-snapshots/  )